-Dr. Park's research is centered at discovering new optical phenomena and applications using nanoscale materials and structures and has currently three major thrusts: energy harvesting, nonlinear optical devices and nanomedicine.
-For energy harvesting, Dr. Park is developing a new type of photovoltaic devices that can efficiently convert heat into electricity by using novel nanostructures.
-Dr. Park is also developing nonlinear devices operating in the mid-infrared region for sensing, communications, and switching.
-Finally, Dr. Park is developing multifunctional nanoclusters that can enable a new imaging and therapeutic approach for bladder cancer.
-This technology allows for cellular level detection and targeted treatment of bladder cancer.
+Dr. Park's research is centered at discovering new optical phenomena and applications using nanoscale materials and structures and has currently two major thrusts: nonlinear optical devices and biosensing/therapeutics.
+For nonlinear optical devices.
+Dr. Park is also developing devices based on chalcogenide glass for operations in the mid-infrared region for sensing, communications, and switching.
+For biosensing and therapeutics, Dr. Park is developing nanomaterials that efficiently upconvert frequencies and thereby enable new imaging, sensing and/or therapeutic approaches.

 ECEN 3250 - Microelectronics